joaomo/Certify-Architecture-Kata/README.md

 Our proposal is to start with **Test 2, the Architecture Solution submission**, which involves more complex, design-based assessments.
 Here, we chose to employ powerful **Large Language Models (LLMs)**, recognizing the nuanced nature of architectural grading.
 This **AI-Assisted Grading Service** provides preliminary grades and generates integrated feedback, pinpointing strengths and weaknesses in a candidate's architectural solution.
 The system also produces a **confidence score**, flagging submissions that require closer expert attention.
 This approach doesn't replace expert judgment but significantly streamlines the process, allowing architects to focus on refining AI-generated evaluations rather than starting from a blank slate.
 An important aspect of this system is a feedback loop that allows expert corrections to continuously improve the AI models over time.

-Building on this success, they extended AI assistance to **Test 1, the Aptitude Test**, where they introduced **AI-assisted grading for short-answer questions**.
-Instead of relying solely on expert architects for every submission, they implemented a hybrid system.
+Building on this success, we propose to extend AI assistance to **Test 1, the Aptitude Test**, where we introduce **AI-assisted grading for short-answer questions**.
+Instead of relying solely on expert architects for every submission, we propose a hybrid system.
 This system uses **semantic similarity models** to compare candidate answers against ideal responses, providing an initial assessment.
-To further aid the software engineer experts, they integrated a **Retrieval-Augmented Generation (RAG) system**.
+To further aid the software engineer experts, we integrate a **Retrieval-Augmented Generation (RAG) system**.
 This RAG system generates pre-written feedback options and highlights key areas in candidate responses, drastically reducing the time experts spend crafting feedback from scratch and ensuring more consistent evaluations.
 For high-confidence cases, the system even automates the pass decisions, freeing up expert time for more complex submissions, while still maintaining quality control through sample reviews.

 Beyond grading, the team also explored **Intelligent Case Study Generation**.
 Recognizing the strain on designated experts to create, update and archieve case studies manually, and the risks of content staleness and potential leaks, we propose using AI to dynamically generate new case studies.
 By employing various **prompt engineering techniques** with LLMs, we aim to create a system capable of producing diverse, relevant, and challenging case studies.
 This system incorporates a **human review interface**, ensuring that expert architects maintain oversight, review AI-generated content, and ensure its quality and alignment with certification standards.
 This hybrid approach promises to keep the case study pool fresh, secure, and scalable, reducing reliance on manual creation.